 What is the Northern Rangelands Trust?

 The Northern Rangelands Trust is an umbrella organization formed in 2004 by the Lewa Conservancy and USAID.
 It brings together local pastoralist communities with land owners and the Government of Kenya to promote the long-term conservation of wildlife in Kenya’s northern rangelands.
-At present, Northern Rangelands Trust oversees 19 community owned and managed conservancies covering over 3 million acres.
-The Trust works to improve the lives and livelihoods of over 200,000 residents spread over seven counties in one of Kenya’s major wildlife migration routes.
+At present, Northern Rangelands Trust oversees 26 community owned and managed conservancies covering over 25,000 square kilometers.
+The Trust works to improve the lives and livelihoods of over 280,000 residents spread over seven counties in one of Kenya’s major wildlife migration routes.
 The largely pastoralist communities learn and practice wildlife conservation, natural resources management, and non-violent conflict resolution.
 In addition, they develop tourism and nature-based enterprises to preserve the northern rangelands and improve their livelihoods.

 Project Duration and Budget